uclalawcovid19behindbars/data/README.md

 ## Accessing Time-Series Data

 This repository contains the latest values that we scraped for a given facility.
-We are currently in the process of cleaning our full historical time series data and integrating population data to more readily compute COVID-19 rates across facilities over the course of the pandemic.
-The data that we currently have readily available can be accessed [here](http://104.131.72.50:3838/scraper_data/summary_data/scraped_time_series.csv).
+We are currently in the process of cleaning our full historical time-series data and integrating population data to more readily compute COVID-19 rates across facilities over the course of the pandemic.

+This data can be accessed in `csv` format [here](http://104.131.72.50:3838/scraper_data/summary_data/scraped_time_series.csv).

 We are developing an R package [`behindbarstools`](https://github.com/uclalawcovid19behindbars/behindbarstools), which includes a variety of functions to help pull, clean, wrangle, and visualize our data.
 We strongly recommend using this package to access our latest data.

-To access post-November time series data in R:
+To access time-series data in R:
 ```
 devtools::install_github("uclalawcovid19behindbars/behindbarstools")

 data <- behindbarstools::read_scrape_data(all_dates = TRUE)
 ```

-To access post-November time series data in Python:
+To access time-series data in Python:
 ```
 import pandas as pd